k5iogura/RealSenseD400/README.md

  # free -h
 ```

-Below make command includes *-j1* option to use 1process.
-It is slow but safesync
+Below make command includes **-j1** option to use 1process.
+It is slow but safety way to make librealsense on small machine such as RaspberryPi, Arria10SoC.

 ```
  $ git clone https://github.com/IntelRealSense/librealsense